AUTOMATIC1111/stable-diffusion-webui/README.md

 Only Python library which is not auto-updated is `PyTorch` itself as that is very system specific
 I'm currently using **PyTorch 2.0-nightly** compiled with **CUDA 11.8** and with **Triton** optimizations:

-> pip3 install --pre torch torchvision torchaudio torchtriton --extra-index-url https://download.pytorch.org/whl/nightly/cu118
+> pip3 install --pre torch torchvision torchaudio torchtriton --extra-index-url https://download.pytorch.org/whl/nightly/cu118 --force
 > pip show torch
-> 2.0.0.dev20230111+cu118
+> 2.0.0.dev20230113+cu118

 <br>